MonsterOfCode/flutter-table-football/flutter_table_football/README.md

 [IMPORTANT] This project was developed and tested on iOS system.

 ### Packages
-Here there is the packages that i used in this project:
+Here are the packages that i used in this project:

 #### GoRouter
 GoRouter is a package that allows us to navigate between screens in our app using URLs and route names, which simplifies navigation.
 I have also used it in other projects, and it meets all the requirements for this project.